 After deciding on a location and your preferred neighborhood in that location, the next thing is to find a property with high-income potential.
 This information can be obtained by looking at the rental rates for similar homes in the area.
 As a rule, any property you buy should be able to generate at least 1% of the home’s value as its monthly rent.

 This means if the home costs $100K to purchase, including the cost of renovation and other expenses, the monthly rent should be $1K, at the minimum.
 Additionally, the cash flow from the rental should be sustainable; if a neighborhood is in decline, rental income will fall.
 To know if the neighborhood is growing or declining, look at the number of listings.
 If there are a lot of vacant homes, it is a bad sign.

 4. Operating Expenses

-One sign of a property with the potential to be a good investment is operating expense that is no more than 50% of the income from the property.
+One sign of a property with the potential to be a good investment is operating expense which is no more than 50% of the income from the property.
 This means you should never have to spend more than 50% of what you earn from the rental on repairs, maintenance, salaries, taxes, and other expenses.
 The physical condition of the home plays a huge role in its operating expense.

 What kind of property should you buy?